almenaraio/bookmarklets/README.md

 **Wordreference:** https://www.wordreference.com/es/translation.asp?tranword=# (to translate from English to Spanish)

-The bookmarklets are written to resolve the URL in the same TAB or opening a new TAB.
+The bookmarklets are written to resolve the URL in the same TAB.

 Below you have some images that explain how to use these bookmarklets.